aclist/kbin-kes/docs/source/funcs.rst

    :param string id: unique ID of the stylesheet
    :rtype: undefined

+.. js:function:: elementFactory(element, id, classname)

+   Simplifies creation of HTMLElements by abstracting creation and setting up selectors into a single function call.
+The `id` and `classname` parameters are optional.

+   :param string element: the type of HTMLElement to create.
+   :param string id: the name to use for the id selector.
+   :param string classname: the name to use for the class selector.
+   :rtype: HTMLElement

 .. js:function:: genericXMLRequest(url, callback)

    This is a further abstraction of :js:func:`safeGM.xmlhttpRequest`